 Tools

-The Three Tool Layers
+The Four Tool Layers

-Layer 1: Internal Tools (System)
+Layer 1: Built-in Capabilities (System)

-• agent_message — communicate with other agents in the team
+- Messaging — communicate with other agents in the team

-• share_result — broadcast results to teammates
+- Sharing results — broadcast results to teammates

-• dispatch — route tasks to other agents
+- Dispatching tasks — route tasks to other agents

 You don't configure these.
 They're always available.